avocadoali/junction-2022/README.md

 We used Visa cards for the Demonstration, but MasterCard work the some way with some minor differences in the filesystem.

-## About the Implementation
-- the main backend and card reading is implemented in PresentationBackend.py
-- parseATR.py and smartcard_list.txt are open source ressources created by: https://github.com/LudovicRousseau